Friday, September 18, 2020

 All of us, trying to make sense

-Of the unexplained and incongruous.
+Of the unexplained and incongruous and cruel.

 Can you make meaning of this year?